FAQs

 How long is the program?

-For in office sessions, typically you will have 6 sessions, twice a week for 3 weeks, then move to boosters every month or as needed.
+For in office sessions for mental health, typically you will have 6 sessions, twice a week for 3 weeks, then move to boosters every month or as needed.

 For at home macrodosing, length of treatment is open ended and is determined by whether or not the patient continues to have therapeutic effect in the absence of significant side effects like bladder problems.